My first peek down the rabbit hole that is shader programming

 Attributes

 These are local variables for vertex shaders.
-Things like positions, texture values or colours.
+Things like positions, texture values or colors.
 These can be controlled and changed throughout the lifetime of the program.

 attribute vec4 currentAlpha;